Nigel1992/service.libreelec.backupper/.github/wiki/FAQ.md

 ### Q: Where can I get the latest version?
 A: Download the latest version from our [GitHub Releases page](https://github.com/Nigel1992/service.libreelec.backupper/releases).

+### What's new in version 1.2.0?
+Version 1.2.0 introduces automated backup scheduling, allowing you to set up daily, weekly, or monthly backups.
+It also includes debug mode for multiple daily backups, countdown notifications, and improved status tracking.

 ## Installation

 ### Q: How do I install the addon?